-Beginning January 6, 2020, employers will be required to conduct both electronic queries in the Clearinghouse and traditional manual inquiries with previous employers to meet the three-year timeframe required by § 391.23.
+As of January 6, 2020, employers are required to conduct both electronic queries in the Clearinghouse and traditional manual inquiries with previous employers to meet the three-year timeframe required by § 391.23.
 This will be required until January 6, 2023, at which point a query of the Clearinghouse will satisfy this requirement.

-The Clearinghouse will retain a record of every query an employer conducts.
+The Clearinghouse retains a record of every query an employer conducts.
 This includes any queries conducted by a designated consortium/third-party administrator (C/TPA) on their behalf.
 Employers may choose to maintain separate copies in addition to these Clearinghouse records.

-A complete history of an employer’s full and limited queries, including those conducted by a designated C/TPA, will be maintained in the Clearinghouse.
-This will include records of the driver’s response to consent requests for any full queries conducted or initiated.
+A history of an employer’s full and limited queries, including those conducted by a designated C/TPA, is maintained in the Clearinghouse.
+This includes records of the driver’s response to consent requests for any full queries conducted or initiated.

-Employers will need to retain records of drivers’ limited consent for 3 years.
+Employers must retain records of drivers’ limited consent for 3 years.
 This does not have to be retained in the driver qualification file, but the employer must be able to provide evidence upon request.